vh13294/nestjs-auth-module/README.md

 - Social Login (passport fb, google)
 - Set a max refreshToken per user (10 maybe?) delete the oldest, before adding a new one?
 - Add Logout all devices
+- Add unit test in sample (for controller flows?)